HelpGiveThanks/HGTconfiguration/README.md

 #####G. Fix a system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/

-1. Replace YOURSITE.COM on line 16 and line 24 with your site's name and .com, .org, etc. and correct links to will be sent by the system informing users of activity on your bug genie.
+1. Replace YOURSITE.COM on line 16 with your site's url.
+2. Replace YOURSITE.COM on line 24, and then save and close the file.

+     These changes insure that emails sent by the system informing users of activity on your bug genie include correct links.

 #####H. Create a strong password for your TGB admin account.